brorb/710-wiki/Content/Concepts/Station Timer.md

 ---

 A timer that always counts down to July 10th of every year, which is apparently an important event for the [[710 Tone]] channel.
 It appears in [[The Logs]] as a counter and livestreams as the screen shown to the right.
+During the livestreams, a continuous frequency would play in the background while it counts down.

 ---
 ### Purpose: